-This page gives a brief, written and visual description for Steps of Seed Germination.
+This page gives written instructions for Steps of Seed Germination.
+They have been accumulated over time by David's Garden Seeds.

 The seed is a living embryo that contains enough energy to germinate and break the surface of the soil.
 If planted too deep, the seed will run out of energy and die before it breaks the surface.
-Once it breaks the surface, it produces the energy it needs through Photosynthesis.
+Once it breaks the surface, it produces the energy it needs through Photosynthesis to keep growing.

 The best watering for germinating is bottom watering.
 Put your starter pots in a tray, fill 3/4 with water and let them soak up the water they need until the seeds germinate.
 Watering from the top can dislodge the germinating seeds and kill them.